 Explores chamber music literature and practices.
 Specific technical skills will be addressed including breathing, phrasing, tonguing, bow technique, embouchure development, as well as vocal techniques and rehearsal standards.
-Public performance is required.
 Audition by instructor to ensure instrumental proficiency, and public performances are required.